dhambure98/BestFit_Algorithm-using-Java/README.md

 cd best-fit-memory-allocator
 Compile and run the Java application.
 If you are using an IDE, open the project and run the Main class.
 Otherwise, you can run it from the command line:

-javac Main.java
-java Main
-Input Format
-You will be prompted to enter block sizes and process sizes in a comma-separated format.

 ## Example Input for Block Sizes: